 During those Zurich days, I did a lot of jogging in packs.
-Groups of up to twenty students would run with Arny; picking his brain on topics from the dreambody to the city shadow to the world channel.
+Groups of up to twenty students would run with Arny; picking his brain on topics from the dreambody to the multi-dimensional fallout from Chernobyl.
 The research was experiential and we were the guinea pigs and co-conspirators; developing methods, defining terms, forging what would become lifelong friendships and collaborations.
-The closer I got to Arny and the more I kept up with his pace, the more alive I felt.

 For the entire Reagan Era, I had my head either in a book or up my own Unconscious.
 I returned to the States in 1990 with a fair amount of hubris.
-I didn’t know Michael Jackson was the Man in the Mirror, or that Girls Just Wanna Have Fun, but I had volumes of dream journals and a bunch of letters after my name.
+I didn’t know Michael Jackson was the Man in the Mirror, or that Girls Just Wanna Have Fun, but I had volumes of dream journals and a doctorate in clinical psychology.